DaziumDesignSolutions/CobaltTalon.com/contents/home/articles/article-2.md

 Healthcare systems are struggling to adopt “big data” technologies.
 [Read More] [1]

 Cobalt Talon offers a fully hosted Population Health Analytics Module so that you can leave the daunting part of “Big Data” to us!
-The data side is handled internaly by our professional team, which produced actionable reports and insights so you can improve your quality of care and lower costs.
-Knowldege at the click of a button!

 [1]: https://www.ecri.org/EmailResources/PSRQ/Top10/Top10PSRQ.pdf